gpaw789/weather_sim/README.rst

 Relative humidity is a %

 Usage:
-1. Install requirements.txt, recommend using virtual environment (uploaded for your convenience)
+1. Install requirements.txt, recommend using virtual environment
 2. Navigate to \master\
 3. Execute in terminal "python GenerateWeather.py"
 4. Follow the command prompts